-W walk over the bridge and past the car park.
+Walk over the bridge and past the car park.

 Continue walking past the Three Horseshoes pub until you reach the bridge over the road.
 The Phoenix Trail travels over this bridge and will take you back to Thame.
 Look across the road and you’ll see a small footpath that rises up the shop incline and joins the Phoenix Trail.

 Follow the Phoenix Trail towards Thame.
 Just after you pass the second bridge over the trail turn right and bear left onto a footpath alongside the houses.
-Walk past the John Hampton primary School and turn right into Elms Park.
+Walk past the John Hampton Primary School and turn right into Elms Park.

 Follow the path across the park until you reach another set of iron gates.
-Go through the side entrance turn left into Park Street and follow the road back down into town centre and the Upper Street car park. school
+Go through the side entrance turn left into Park Street and follow the road back down into the town centre and the Upper Street car park. school

 Thame to Long Crendon